catpea/catpea-project/database/furkies-purrkies/poem-2121/index.md

 ---
 id: poem-2121
 guid: 3a831f1c-b47b-4063-afa0-c3eef7e26727
-title: Return Of The Age Warriors by Grendel
+title: The Return Of The Age Of Warriors
 description: null
 tags:
   - furkies-purrkies